 Europe at its best is a collaboration of nation states to solve cross border, international and joint challenges together, many of which are environmental and climate-related.
-When it was established, peace was the biggest challenge, right now it is climate change.
+When it was established, peace was the biggest challenge, right now it is climate change and the collapse of the economic system.
 Europe is changing and 2019 is a turning point.
 People sense that change is happening and it worries them.
 Young people worry about their future, the bread earners worry about the end of the month.
 Those who feel left behind rise up to demand justice and reparations from the elite.
 Far-right populists exploit this insecurity and spread division and fear, but the climate movement is here to amplify their voices, connect their struggles and speak truth to power by defining and demanding real climate action and real future for all Europeans.

 In 2019, the priority for the European Climate movement is to bring real climate action close to the top of the European agenda, for it to shape politics towards a progressive unity and to result in stronger joint EU 2030 targets.

 Who had set this priority?
 As much as we would like to claim our influence here, it was not us.
 But we are blind if we do not see the great opportunity, which is at the intersection of market dynamics, societal issues, UNFCCC science and progressive EU politics.
 We have a clear role to play in making sure that this upsurge results in systemic shifts and push the EU back into the progressive lead role of the world.